 Again, a great, hassle-free way to track brand associations is through the use of brand tracking software.
 It allows you to choose the associations you want to explore, that way you can get the reliable consumer feedback you need.

-Who Excels at Brand Marketing?
+Who Excels at Brand Marketing in 2022?

 While there are thousands of brands that excel at brand marketing, we’re going to discuss two today.